SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: User study

 \section{User study}

-To evaluate the impact of Situfont on reading performance, comprehension, and user experience compared to traditional display that allows users to manually adjust font characteristics under varying SVI conditions, we conducted a within-subject study with N=12 participants.
-The study involved a pre-test that established baseline reading performance under 8 SVI conditions, a 4-day adaptation period followed by experimental sessions where participants engaged in reading tasks using both Situfont and a traditional display under the same simulated SVI conditions (Figure 7).
+To evaluate SituFont's impact on reading performance and user experience compared to a traditional reading interface that requires manual font adjustments, we conducted a within-subject study with 12 participants under eight simulated SVI scenarios.
+The study consisted of three phases: (1) a pre-test establishing baseline reading performance under eight SVI conditions, (2) a four-day adaptation period using SituFont, and (3) experimental reading tasks comparing SituFont and a traditional reading interface under identical conditions (Figure \ref{fig:userstudytimeline}).